2019–20 NFL playoffs: AFC: Kansas City Chiefs 51, Houston Texans 31

 The next time Houston got the ball, they drove 48 yards in nine plays to a fourth-and-inches on the Chiefs 13-yard line.
 The Texans lined up to go for it.
 However, after having to call a timeout with the play clock running down, Texans coach Bill O'Brien changed his mind because he did not like their play call.
-So, rather than risk a potential turnover on downs, the Texans settled for Ka'imi Fairbairn's 31-yard field goal to go up by 24 at the 10:54 mark of the second quarter.
+So, rather than risk a potential turnover on downs, the Texans settled for Kaʻimi Fairbairn's 31-yard field goal to go up by 24 at the 10:54 mark of the second quarter.
 This would be the extent of their success, as the Chiefs went from being down 0-24 as late as 10:05 remaining in the 2nd quarter, to trailing 14–24 at the 8:05 mark, then 21–24 at 6:31, and finally taking the lead 28–24 at 0:44 remaining in the first half.
 The scoring would go on to be 51–7 in favor of the Chiefs from that 10:54 point in the 2nd quarter.
 First, Mecole Hardman returned the ensuing kickoff 58 yards to Houston's 42-yard line.
 Patrick Mahomes then threw a 25-yard pass to Kelce to get in the red zone before hitting running back Damien Williams for a 17-yard touchdown.
 After Houston went three-and-out on their next drive, they attempted a fake punt on fourth-and-4 with a direct snap to Justin Reid who was tackled by Daniel Sorensen two yards short, giving Kansas City the ball at the Texans 33.
 Johnson was then called for pass interference to put the ball at the five before Mahomes hit Kelce in the end zone to cut the deficit to 10.
 On the ensuing kickoff, DeAndre Carter fumbled the ball due to a hit by Sorenson, and it went right into the arms of Kansas City's Darwin Thompson, who returned it to the Houston 6-yard line.
 Mahomes then threw his third touchdown pass in less than four minutes, and his second to Kelce, to make the score 24–21.